StarKRE22/Atomic/Docs/Entities/Entities/SceneEntity.md

 }
 ```

-Add it in a `SceneEntityInstaller:`
+Add it in a `SceneEntityInstaller`:

 ```csharp
 [Serializable]